How did you first get into Kundalini Yoga?

 What about the Kundalini Yoga community feels special to you?

 Dharm: There is a special thing I call the cosmic zap.
 We used to get aura photos at the Whole Life Expo, and there was an extra orb of light visibly in the aura above the head.
-We asked Yogi Bhajan and he explained that the only way people had that light were those who did Kundalini Yoga.
-So what I really love about the community is being able to recognize that light in each other.
+What I really love about the community is being able to recognize that light in each other.
 There is a sparkle.
 And when we each have that sparkle it becomes interactive sparklers, and the effect is so uplifting and so charged.

 What is your favorite aspect of Sat Nam Fest?